 This ideally provides a better quality of life for the hens.

-Another study found that consuming two omega-3 enriched eggs every day for six weeks increased the omega-3 fat content of the breast milk from breastfeeding mothers (21).
+Another older study found that consuming two omega-3-enriched eggs every day for 6 weeks increased the omega-3 fat content of the breast milk of breastfeeding mothers (

-The diets of backyard hens may be different from conventionally raised hens and this may affect the nutrition content of the eggs, as well.
+Additionally, the diets of backyard hens may be different from conventionally raised hens, and this may affect the nutritional content of their eggs.

-This is especially true if the hens have access to grass, since hens fed grass as well as conventional feed have been found to produce eggs that have higher levels of omega-3 fats and vitamin E (22).
+This is especially true if the hens have access to grass.
+A 2010 study found that hens fed grass along with conventional feed have been found to produce eggs that have higher levels of omega-3 fats and vitamin E (22).

 However, backyard flocks are not subjected to the same hygiene regulations as commercial flocks, so be sure to buy local or backyard eggs only from sources that you know follow good care and hygiene practices.

-Eggs come in many colors, depending on chicken breed.
+Eggs come in many colors, depending on the breed of chicken.

-However, there is no nutritional difference between brown and white eggs.
+However, there’s no nutritional difference between brown and white eggs.
 In the end, the only real difference is shell color and maybe price.

 Nevertheless, other factors do affect the flavor and nutrition of eggs, including the hen’s diet and housing conditions.

-So the next time you reach for a carton of eggs, make sure you're taking these other factors into account.
-Shell color won't tell you the whole story.
+So the next time you reach for a carton of eggs, make sure you consider these other factors, as shell color won’t tell you the whole story.